 - Performing regular shoulder, neck and upper back exercises to maintain strength and flexibility

 - Utilizing proper form and posture when lifting or moving heavy weights

 - Resting the shoulder when experiencing pain

 - Taking adequate rest periods in occupations that require repetitive lifting and reaching

 - Visiting a massage therapist regularly to mobilize your upper back and tight shoulder muscles

 - Visiting a physiotherapist right away if you are experiencing any pain in your shoulder

 What are the Best Exercises to Help with a Rotator Cuff Injury?

+Once you have developed strength around the shoulder blade and have reduced pain in your shoulder, you are ready to start some rotator cuff strengthening.
 The video below, demonstrates a very effective rotator cuff strengthening exercise that you can perform at the gym or at home using a thera-band.
 To help prevent an injury but also to help you heal.